croit/vagrant-demo/README.md

 Warning: Authentication failure.
 Retrying...
 ```

-It is save to cancel Vagrant with `ctrl-c` as soon as the VM is up.
+It is safe to cancel Vagrant with `ctrl-c` as soon as the VM is up.
 The VM will continue to run even though Vagrant complains.

 ### Create the cluster